michael-williamson/Giphy_Demo/README.md

 5. Very Important!!
 Now add "keys.tsx" in the .gitignore file to prevent any Keys being pushed to a public repository.

 6. After configuring an emulator to run React Native, type either npx react-native run-android

+# Notes

+!!important: There are some Object properties in the Giphy API that may not contain values thus returning undefined.
+It is important to consider handling this possibility so that it doesn't break the app.
+One example is here: https://developers.giphy.com/docs/api/schema#image-object In the first paragraph " (Please note that some GIFs don’t have every property available.)"